This article was updated on July 3, 2018.

-It should come as no surprise that Millennials, renowned for being digital natives, are transforming the way companies work.
-In particular, paying Millennials is undergoing a transformation as they ask more and more to be paid digitally.
+It should come as no surprise that millennials, renowned for being digital natives, are transforming the way businesses work.
+In particular, paying millennials is stirring up change, as they ask more and more to be paid digitally.

 Mobile apps such as Apple Pay make it easier for people to leave their wallets and credit cards at home and make and receive payments via their always-at-hand mobile devices.
 According to Salesforce's 2014 Mobile Behavior Report, the average American spends 3.3 hours per day on a smartphone, and an increasing number of those Americans are engaging in mobile banking.
 Leading the way in digital transformation?
 Millennials.

 Millennials Want to Be Paid Digitally

 Millennials are spearheading digital wage payments, and businesses should pay attention.
 Why?
 Millennials are now the largest generation represented in the U.S. workforce, according to Pew Research, and they expect employers to have their technological act together.
 Technology is a main driver of millennial workplace engagement, according to Harvard Business Review.